richardgabaree/burger/README.md

   <!-- ![webpage](/templates/assets/webpage.png) -->

   ## Description
-   As a small business owner I watn to be able to write and save notes so that I can organize my thoughts and keep track of tasks I need to complete
+   An app to keep track of burgers that you want to eat and burgers you have devoured.
+The app also allows you to add burgers you would like to devour in the        future.

 ##  TECHNOLOGIES USED:
     * JavasScript
     * Node.js
     * Express.js
-    * npm modules
+    * Handlebars

   # Contributing

   * Template and guidlines provided by UT/Trilogy Bootcamp.
   * w3sschools.com
+  * Google
   * Kisha Prudence - Tutor

   ## Author